InternetFreedomFoundation/archive/content/post/tell-us-if-your-isp-is-blocking-any-proxy-or-vpns-we-promise-to-seek-remedy-savetheinternet-saveourprivacy.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["savetheinternet", "SaveOurPrivacy", "Net Neutrality"] date = 2019-01-10T14:04:01Z
+categories = ['savetheinternet', 'SaveOurPrivacy', 'Net Neutrality'] date = 2019-01-10T14:04:01Z
-description = ""
+description = ''
 draft = false
-slug = "tell-us-if-your-isp-is-blocking-any-proxy-or-vpns-we-promise-to-seek-remedy-savetheinternet-saveourprivacy"
+slug = 'tell-us-if-your-isp-is-blocking-any-proxy-or-vpns-we-promise-to-seek-remedy-savetheinternet-saveourprivacy'
-summary = "Folks!
+summary = 'Folks!
 Do report any blocking of proxy or VPNs by your ISP.
-This is a net neutrality violation and undermines your privacy. " tags = ["savetheinternet", "SaveOurPrivacy", "Net Neutrality"] title = "Tell us if your ISP is blocking any proxy websites or VPNs.
-We promise to seek remedy. #SaveTheInternet #SaveOurPrivacy"
+This is a net neutrality violation and undermines your privacy. ' tags = ['savetheinternet', 'SaveOurPrivacy', 'Net Neutrality'] title = 'Tell us if your ISP is blocking any proxy websites or VPNs.
+We promise to seek remedy. #SaveTheInternet #SaveOurPrivacy'

 +++